Jule4ka/Jule4ka.github.io/jul_site/posts/2025/20250722-phone-addiction.md

 <li>Introduce a habit not to use the phone between 8PM and 9AM </li>
 </ul>

-Longer-term, I'd love to have a full detox with some weeks in the mountain in the tent.
+Longer-term, I'd love to have a full detox with some weeks in the mountains in the tent.
 But let's see how it goes.
 Wish me luck! :)